rltraderexp/rl_trader/README.md

     -   `PortfolioEnv`: A multi-asset environment simulating portfolio management with leverage, margin calls, and risk-adjusted rewards.
     -   `OptionsEnv`: A specialized environment for trading options and their underlying assets, featuring delta hedging and Black-Scholes pricing.

+-   **High-Performance Data Pipeline**:
+    -   Includes a high-performance data pipeline powered by DuckDB.
+Ingest raw gzipped CSV files into a fast, persistent columnar database, with built-in support for de-duplication and data gap analysis.

 -   **Realistic Execution Simulation**:
     -   Includes a simple order book model (`OrderbookEnv`) that simulates market impact and slippage, providing more realistic fills than a fixed percentage.